On This Day in History: August 6

 - Julie Snyder, Canadian talk show host and producer

-- Stéphane Peterhansel, French race car driver
+- Stéphane Peterhansel, French racing driver

 - Yuki Kajiura, Japanese pianist and composer